Najane Kyun

 "Najane Kyun" (نہ جانے کیوں, literal English translation: "Don't Know Why?") is a song by Strings released on the 2004 soundtrack for the film Spider-Man 2.
 This track is on the Pakistani Urdu-language version of the soundtrack.
 The song is also featured on their fourth studio album, Dhaani, released in 2003.

 Background

-In June 2004, before they could record their next song, "Najane Kyun", Strings were approached by the heads at Columbia TriStar Films of India, a sister company to their record label company to include the song in the soundtrack of the Hindi version of the epic Hollywood blockbuster Spider-Man 2.
+In June 2004, before they could record their next song, "Najane Kyun", Strings were approached by the heads at Columbia TriStar Films of India, a sister company to their record label company, to include the song in the soundtrack of the Hindi version of the epic Hollywood blockbuster Spider-Man 2.
 With their massive presence in the Indian pop music scene, Strings were mistaken for an Indian band.

-Soon afterward, they were approached by an Indian director shooting Zinda, a remake of the classic South Korean film Oldboy to do a soundtrack.
+Soon afterward, they were approached by an Indian director shooting Zinda, a remake of the classic South Korean film Oldboy, to create a soundtrack.
 Maqsood composed a song titled "Zinda" for the movie.
 For the video, the duo had to act alongside two A-list actors from Bollywood.
 It was here that the duo became good friends with John Abraham and Sanjay Dutt and would later appear in more ventures together.